Healthdirect Free Australian health advice you can count on.

 Vaccinations and side effects

-Vaccines, like other medicines, can also have side effects.
-However, all vaccines used in Australia offer benefits that greatly outweigh their risks.
+Like other medicines, vaccines can have side effects.
+However, vaccines generally offer benefits that greatly outweigh their risks.

-AusVaxSafety sends a short text message to people after they have received a vaccination.
-This asks if they had a reaction to the vaccine.
-Experts look at the responses to make sure that any safety issues are found quickly.
+The SMS asks if you have had a reaction to the vaccine.
+Experts look at the SMS responses to make sure that any safety issues are found quickly.

 Your doctor and pharmacist are the best people to speak to about potential side effects.